ececli/Exposure-Notification-on-RPi/NEWREADME.md

   * **The Version with Encryption** - A completed version that implemented Apple-Google Protocol.
 All the advertising data is encrypted.

   * **The Version without Encryption** - A version that does not apply the encryption.
-The MAC address is not random, the RPI and metadat are uncrypted.
-This version can be used for research purpose and data collection.
+The MAC address is not random, the RPI and metadata are unencrypted.
+This version can be used for research purposes and data collection.

-* It has the capablity to handle hardware glitch.
+* It has the capability to handle hardware glitch.
 No hardware is perfect.
 The code can detect when the Bluetooth module fails to work and reset the module immediately.

 ## Testing Summary: [complete functional tests]